rubensworks/PhD-Thesis/content/introduction.md

 {:#introduction-research-question}

-The goal of my research is to allow people to *publish* and *find* knowledge without having to depend on large corporations, with a focus on knowledge that *evolves* over time.
+The goal of my research is to allow people to *publish* and *find* knowledge without having to depend on large centralized entities, with a focus on knowledge that *evolves* over time.
 This lead me to the following research question for my PhD: